gesiscss/theory-driven-sexism-detection/README.md

 To run the code:

+- go to the code folder
 - install requirements from 'requirements.txt'
-- go to the code folder
+- To reproduce the machine learning models, run 'classifiy.py'
-- To get the tables and figures, run the notebook 'plot figures.ipynb'
+- To get the tables and figures, run the notebook 'get results.ipynb'
-- To reproduce the machine learning models, run 'check_classification_results.py'

 In addition to the code, we also release the files we used for our Amazon Mechanical Turk task in the 'mturk_task' folder.